Rocky Mount Mills: History

-"The first use of slaves in a North Carolina cotton mill occurred in 1817 when another planter, Colonel Joel Battle, joined with Henry A. Donaldson, a former Rhode Island manufacturer, to establish the Rocky Mount Cotton Mills on the falls of the Tar River.
-It contained over two thousand spindles and had a working force composed entirely of Negroes- the majority were slaves but there were also a few free Negroes.
-For thirty-four years Negroes were employed continuously by this company.
-In 1825 Henry A. Donaldson with George McNeil as his partner constructed a new mill in Fayetteville, NC approximately the size of the one in Rocky Mount.
-Only slaves were used as its working force."
+The first use of slave labor in a cotton mill in North Carolina occurred in 1817, when Colonel Joel Battle and Henry A. Donaldson founded the Rocky Mount Mills on the Tar River.
+The mills had over two thousand spindles and had a working force made of only black people.
+The majority were slaves but a few were free people.
+Black people were continuously used by the mills for thirty-four years.
+In 1825, Henry A. Donaldson built a new mill in Fayetteville roughly the size of the one in Rocky Mount.
+The mill in Fayetteville used only slaves.

 "...Especially before the Civil War, according to historian Holland Thompson, "a majority of the people in the Middle and Western counties [of North Carolina] dressed chiefly in the clothes of domestic or local manufacture."
 A superintendent of the Rocky Mount Mills recalled that in the 1850s he sold most of the coarse yarns produced at the mill "in five pound bundles for the country trade- this was woven by the country women on hand looms."
 He sold the surplus yarns for "coarse filling for the Philadelphia market."
 During the antebellum period and well into the twentieth century, North Carolina was known for its "little spinning mills" that produced lower grades of yarn for home manufacture and later for the weaving mills of New England and the Middle Atlantic States."